-A lot of families also release their frustrations and insecurities on the kids, which puts them under a lot of pressure.
-Pressure they shouldn’t have to feel!
-They are not responsible for problems between adults.
+Many families project their frustrations and insecurities onto their children, which puts them under a lot of unnecessary pressure!
+They aren’t responsible for adults’ problems.

-All of these situations could lead to depression, limited personality disorders, situations of dependency, and a lot of other psychoses that become very complicated and hard in one’s adult life.
+All these situations could lead to depression, limited personality disorders, emotional dependency, and many other psychoses that become complicated and hard in one’s adult life.

 Have you been involved in a toxic family?
 What problems did it cause you?
-We can’t choose our family, but at least we can choose to be aware of their problems, to prevent repeating history with our own children.
+We can’t choose our family, but at least we can choose to be aware of their problems and thus prevent repeating history with our own children.